-During the year ended December 31, 2013, we and Telstra International Limited entered into an agreement whereby a Telstra executive would provide consulting services to us.
-Under this agreement, the amount due to Telstra for services provided during the year ended December 31, 2013 amounted to RMB0.4 million (US\$0.1 million).
+During 2013, we and Telstra International Limited entered into an agreement whereby a Telstra executive would provide consulting services to us.
+Under this agreement, the amount due to Telstra for services provided during 2013 and 2014 amounted to RMB0.4 million and RMB0.3 million (US\$0.04 million), respectively.
+All outstanding balances have been paid in full as of December 31, 2014.

-During the year ended December 31, 2013, we and Beijing Australian Telecommunications Technical Consulting Limited entered into an agreement whereby a Telstra executive would provide consulting services to us.
-Under this agreement, the amount due to Beijing Australian Telecommunications Technical Consulting Limited for services provided during the year ended December 31, 2013 amounted to RMB0.2 million (US\$0.03 million).
+During 2013, we and Beijing Australian Telecommunications Technical Consulting Limited entered into an agreement whereby a Telstra executive would provide consulting services to us.
+Under this agreement, the amount due to Beijing Australian Telecommunications Technical Consulting Limited for services provided during 2013 and 2014 amounted to RMB0.2 million and RMB0.2 million (US\$0.04 million), respectively.
+All outstanding balances have been paid in full as of December 31, 2014.